Lakes and streams

 Nearly all lakes have legends about them but some are just very unusual.
 Thus, there are many lakes with purported monsters living in them such as the famous Loch Ness (United Kingdom) or Lake Tele (Republic of the Congo).

 Some rivers are very special.
-Thus, in Antarctica there is only one proper river – Onyx River which flows over extremely dry, lifeless plains.
+Thus, in Antarctica, there is only one proper river – the Onyx River which flows over extremely dry, lifeless plains.

-Indecision Creek (United States, Alaska) is a very acidic stream with pH of 1.2 and smell of sulphur.
+Indecision Creek (United States, Alaska) is a very acidic stream with a pH of 1.2 and smell of sulfur.
 There are some more hot rivers around the world in geothermal areas, some with acidic water.

 Some rivers have unusual ecosystems such as the beautiful Caño Cristales (Colombia) which at certain times of the year are colored in bright red and yellow colors by specific water plants.

 Some sea bays also are very unusual.
 There are sea bays with surreal, turquoise color caused by limestone dust – such as Milky Way (Palau) or Chalk Sound (Turks and Caicos).